Netanyahu questioned again in corruption probe

 This is not the first time Netanyahu has been under criminal investigation.
 In his first term in office in the late '90s, Netanyahu was the subject of a corruption probe.
 The investigation did not lead to any charges filed against the Prime Minister, who predicted the same result once again in this latest investigation.

-Israeli police would neither confirm nor deny the second round of questioning.
 The Ministry of Justice declined to comment, as did Netanyahu's attorney.